 Visible leg veins are usually caused because of a pressure buildup in the veins.
 Experts are still puzzled about why certain people will develop spider veins, and other people who have a similar lifestyle, build, and weight do not get them.
 One thing they do know, however, is that spider and varicose veins tend to be hereditary.
 There is also a link between aging and the appearance of these visible veins.

 Certain people who have occupations that require them to stand for long periods of time, such as teachers, nurses, and waiters, have a higher propensity for developing spider veins.
 This is because of the increased amount of pressure they put on their legs for extended periods of time.
 This can also apply to those who sit for equally long periods of time.

 In most cases, spider and varicose veins do not have secondary health effects.
 However, some people with varicose veins may find themselves dealing with swelling, heaviness, and fatigue in the legs.
 Receiving the appropriate vein treatment will both improve the appearance of the legs and ease the discomfort that the varicose veins caused.

-It is extremely difficult to prevent leg veins if you are at a high risk of getting them.
+It is extremely difficult to prevent visible leg veins if you are at a high risk of getting them.
 Thankfully, just because you develop spider and varicose veins doesn’t mean you’re stuck with them.
-At Skin Renewal of Tulsa, we offer sclerotherapy and laser therapy with the GentleMax Pro® as effective treatments for leg veins.
+At Skin Renewal of Tulsa, we offer sclerotherapy and laser therapy with the GentleMax Pro® as effective treatments for visible leg veins.
 Contact our office in Tulsa today to schedule an appointment to learn which of these treatments is best for you.